 3. Windsor Nature Park

 A combination of three different trails amounting to a distance of 3.85 kilometers, Windsor Nature Park provides a hiking experience filled with greenery, boardwalks, cobblestones, and freshwater streams.
 The Hanguana, Squirrel, and Drongo trail provide leisurely walks through the dense vegetation, wildlife, and rare plants and trees.
-Also, hikers can trek to the Treetop Walk, which is a 250 meters suspension bridge offering a panoramic view of the forest.
+Also, hikers can trek to the Treetop Walk, which is a 250-meter suspension bridge offering a panoramic view of the forest.

 Difficulty Level: Easy to Moderate Time Required: 2-3 hours Distance: 2.85 kms